getify/You-Dont-Know-JS/get-started/ch3.md

 In the `for..of` loop over the default map iteration, we use the `[btn,btnName]` syntax (called "array destructuring") to break down each consumed tuple into the respective key/value pairs (`btn1` / `"Button 1"` and `btn2` / `"Button 2"`).

-Each of the built-in iterables in JS expose a default iteration, one which likely matches your intution.
+Each of the built-in iterables in JS expose a default iteration, one which likely matches your intuition.
 But you can also choose a more specific iteration if necessary.
 For example, if we want to consume only the values of the above `buttonNames` map, we can call `values()` to get a values-only iterator:

 ```js
 for (let btnName of buttonNames.values()) {